 eBlocker: anonymous web surfing based on Raspberry Pi

 Internet companies like Google, Facebook & Co. permanently collect unlimited information about their customers and their behaviour on their sites and beyond.
 This data is primarily used for their purposes, but always has one goal: to create added value for the platform operators.
 Ultimately this means that the Internet user is becoming more and more transparent in all areas.
-To prevent this, the eBlocker appliance helps to surf the Internet anonymously, all thanks to a Raspberry Pi or alternatively the Banana Pi in a plastic housing.
+To prevent this, the eBlocker appliance helps to surf the Internet anonymously, all thanks to a Raspberry Pi or alternatively the Banana Pi in a housing.

 PixTend SPS control technology